Blendify/blender-manual/blender_docs/manual/getting_started/installing/introduction.rst

 Introduction
 ************

-Blender is available for download for Linux, Mac-OSX and MS-Windows.
+Blender is available for download for Linux, macOS and MS-Windows.

 Minimum Requirements